pforret/blog.toolstud.io/_posts/2023/2023-10-21-aspect-fit.md

 ![pillarbox.png](/wp-content/uploads/2023/pillarbox.png)

-* Crop: rescale the image, so it fills the screen completely, and then crop the sides of the image, so it fits the screen
+* **Crop**: rescale the image, so it fills the screen completely, and then crop the sides of the image, so it fits the screen

         Full image resolution = 3000 x 2000
         Is rescaled to = 1920 x 1280 (64%)